trimzej/WIP-18/Dokumentation/SQL-Abfragen.md

 ---

 ### Stufe 13: (SELECT, FROM, SUM, AS, JOIN (multiple), ON, GROUP BY, CASE, WHEN, THEN, ELSE, END):
-SELECT Invoice.BillingCountry, SUM(CASE WHEN Genre.Name = "Rock" THEN 1 ELSE 0 END) AS Rock, SUM(CASE WHEN Genre.Name = "Jazz" THEN 1 ELSE 0 END) AS Jazz, SUM(CASE WHEN Genre.Name = "Metal" THEN 1 ELSE 0 END) AS Metal, SUM(CASE WHEN Genre.Name = "Alternative & Punk" THEN 1 ELSE 0 END) AS Alternative_Punk, SUM(CASE WHEN Genre.Name = "Classical" THEN 1 ELSE 0 END) AS Classical, SUM(CASE WHEN Genre.Name = "Pop" THEN 1 ELSE 0 END) AS Pop, SUM(CASE WHEN Genre.Name = "Latin" THEN 1 ELSE 0 END) AS Latin FROM Invoice JOIN InvoiceLine ON Invoice.InvoiceId = InvoiceLine.InvoiceId JOIN Track ON InvoiceLine.TrackId = Track.TrackId JOIN Genre ON Track.GenreId = Genre.GenreId GROUP BY Invoice.BillingCountry;
+SELECT Invoice.BillingCountry, SUM(CASE WHEN Genre.Name = 'Rock' THEN 1 ELSE 0 END) AS Rock, SUM(CASE WHEN Genre.Name = 'Jazz' THEN 1 ELSE 0 END) AS Jazz, SUM(CASE WHEN Genre.Name = 'Metal' THEN 1 ELSE 0 END) AS Metal, SUM(CASE WHEN Genre.Name = 'Alternative & Punk' THEN 1 ELSE 0 END) AS Alternative_Punk, SUM(CASE WHEN Genre.Name = 'Classical' THEN 1 ELSE 0 END) AS Classical, SUM(CASE WHEN Genre.Name = 'Pop' THEN 1 ELSE 0 END) AS Pop, SUM(CASE WHEN Genre.Name = 'Latin' THEN 1 ELSE 0 END) AS Latin FROM Invoice JOIN InvoiceLine ON Invoice.InvoiceId = InvoiceLine.InvoiceId JOIN Track ON InvoiceLine.TrackId = Track.TrackId JOIN Genre ON Track.GenreId = Genre.GenreId GROUP BY Invoice.BillingCountry;
 * Erstelle eine Tabelle, die die Anzahl der Verkauften Tracks nach Genre in jedem Land aufzeigt.